26 Jan Responding to Our New National Reality

 I say to my heart, “You have to accept what is before change can occur.
 You can’t keep bleeding over the past.”
 My heart seems to warm to that idea.
 I can tell by the way it quickens.
 I’m pretty sure when my heart is finally in it, I’ll be ready to move forward.

-The truth is, no amount of remorse or worry or angst or blame will change today’s reality.
+In truth, no amount of remorse or worry or angst or blame can change today’s reality.
 That window of opportunity has closed and been nailed shut.
 However, tomorrow’s reality is an open window that will be determined by the work we undertake in the present.